 What you should do is accept it and respect him.
 Living with a bisexual husband takes courage and strength.

-When you two sit down to have a conversation, ask him how long he has known that he was a bisexual.
-There is a good chance that he might say he was always a bisexual and knew it.
+When you two sit down to have a conversation, ask him how long he has known that he was bisexual.
+There is a good chance that he might say he was always bisexual and knew it.

 But it could be that the feelings surfaced now, and he had some indication in the past.